gdunlop/gdunlop.github.io/_posts/2015-6-3-Interactive-postcode-map.md

 Around this time I recruited an intern into OS Labs for 6 weeks - Joseph Braybrook.
 He mentioned Minecraft during interview, so naturally the first task I set him was to [build a Minecraft version of Great Britain](http://www.ordnancesurvey.co.uk/innovate/developers/minecraft-map-britain.html).
 The result got some great press coverage and the story has a happy ending as Joe took on a permanent role with OS.

-The remainder of Joe's internship was spent re-creating the  `zipdecode` use case incorporating OS mapping and postcode data.
+The remainder of Joe's internship was spent re-creating `zipdecode` using Ordnance Survey data.
 This worked great as a desktop application built in Processing but performance wasn't great and there was no chance of getting it working in a web browser.

 ![Interactive postcodes using Processing]({{ site.baseurl }}/images/postcode-finder.png)